-The next live feed event is scheduled for October 6, 2017.
+The next live feed event will be the Grand Rounds scheduled for April 24, 2020.

-Grand Rounds will begin promptly at 8:00 am on the date listed.
-There is usually a 3-5 minute delay in the live video stream.
-As soon as the stream become available, it will begin playing at the link embedded above.
+Grand Rounds will begin promptly at 12:00 pm on the date listed.
+There can be a brief delay in the live video stream.
+As soon as the stream becomes available, it will begin playing in the window above.
 There is no need to refresh your screen.

 Past Grand Rounds Archived for viewing

 Past Grand Rounds are available for viewing at the following link

 (CME credit is not available for the archived Grand Rounds talks)

 Video playback requires Silverlight